A Critical Centre-Stable Manifold for Schroedinger's Equation in R^3: Introduction

-Unlike previous results, the current one (Theorem \ref{theorem_1}) holds in a critical space, $\dot H^{1/2}$, for equation (\ref{NLS}).
-Previously it was not known whether the asymptotically stable manifold exists in the critical norm or is a phenomenon related to using stronger norms than the critical one in the study of the equation.
-The current work puts this question to rest.
+Unlike previous results, Theorem \ref{theorem_1} holds in a critical space, $\dot H^{1/2}$, for equation (\ref{NLS}).
+It was not known before whether asymptotically stable manifolds exist in the critical norm or are epiphenomena related to using supercritical norms in the study of the equation.
+Theorem \ref{theorem_1} settles this point.

-In addition, working in the critical space permits a series of improvements in the nature of results obtained.
-Firstly, we identify the asymptotically stable manifold as a centre-stable manifold for the equation in the sense of \cite{bates}.
-Secondly, using the fact that the critical norm does not grow with time, we can prove that the manifold is globally in time invariant: solutions starting on the manifold exist globally and remain on the manifold, for all positive time.
+Working in a critical space also leads to several specific improvements.
+Firstly, we identify the asymptotically stable manifold $\mc N$ as a centre-stable manifold in the sense of \cite{bates}, with a simpler proof than in \cite{bec}.
+Secondly, the critical norm of the solution, as a rule, stays bounded for all time --- unlike supercritical norms, which may grow polynomially or exponentially.
+Thus we prove that $\mc N$ is globally-in-time invariant: solutions starting on $\mc N$ exist globally and remain on the manifold $\mc N$, for all positive time.

-Finally, showing that the centre-stable manifold is real analytic raises the issue of its analytic continuation beyond the immediate neighborhood of the soliton manifold.
-It becomes an interesting problem to identify the global object that corresponds to the local centre-stable manifold.
+Finally, the fact that the manifold $\mc N$ is real-analytic raises the possibility of finding its analytic continuation beyond the neighborhood $V(\mc S)$ of the soliton manifold.
+It becomes interesting to identify the global object that corresponds to the local centre-stable manifold.